lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 When a `CompositePrivateKey` is conveyed inside a OneAsymmetricKey structure (version 1 of which is also known as PrivateKeyInfo) [RFC5958], the privateKeyAlgorithm field SHALL be set to the corresponding composite algorithm identifier defined according to {{sec-alg-ids}}, the privateKey field SHALL contain the CompositeKEMPrivateKey, and the publicKey field MUST NOT be present.
 Associated public key material MAY be present in the CompositeKEMPrivateKey.

-In some use-cases the private keys that comprise a composite key may not be represented in a single structure or even be contained in a single cryptographic module; for example if one component is within the FIPS boundary of a cryptographic module and the other is not; see {sec-fips} for more discussion.
+In some use-cases the private keys that comprise a composite key may not be represented in a single structure or even be contained in a single cryptographic module; for example if one component is within the FIPS boundary of a cryptographic module and the other is not; see {{sec-fips}} for more discussion.
 The establishment of correspondence between public keys in a CompositeKEMPublicKey and private keys not represented in a single composite structure is beyond the scope of this document.

 ## Encoding Rules {#sec-encoding-rules}